microsoft/edge-ai/ADRs/Proposed/README.md

+# Proposed State

 Proposed ADRs are those that have been reviewed by the project leads and are now open to community comment for five (5) business days.